svenkeidel/sturdy/ARTIFACT.md

 # ICFP Artifact, paper #23 _Compositional Soundness Proofs of Abstract Interpreters_

+This document is also available at [Github](https://github.com/svenkeidel/sturdy/blob/icfp-artifact/ARTIFACT.md) with links to highlighted source code.

 ## Getting Started

 The artifact is provided as a docker container.
 To obtain the artifact